-(3) From the allocation in subsection (1), there is allocated for 2020-2021 the amount necessary to pay the reasonable costs of nonspecial education auxiliary services transportation provided under section 1323 of the revised school code, MCL 380.1323.
-Districts funded under this subsection do not receive funding under any other section of this article for nonspecial education auxiliary services transportation.

-(4) From the funds allocated in subsection (1), there is allocated an amount not to exceed \$1,789,500.00 for 2020-2021 for reimbursement to districts and intermediate districts for costs associated with the inspection of school buses and pupil transportation vehicles by the department of state police as required under section 715a of the Michigan vehicle code, 1949 PA 300, MCL 257.715a, and section 39 of the pupil transportation act, 1990 PA 187, MCL 257.1839.
+- (3) From the allocation in subsection (1), there is allocated for 2021-2022 the amount necessary to pay the reasonable costs of nonspecial education auxiliary services transportation provided under section 1323 of the revised school code, MCL 380.1323.
+Districts funded under this subsection do not receive funding under any other section of this article for nonspecial education auxiliary services transportation. - (4) From the funds allocated in subsection (1), there is allocated an amount not to exceed \$1,780,800.00 for 2021-2022 for reimbursement to districts and intermediate districts for costs associated with the inspection of school buses and pupil transportation vehicles by the department of state police as required under section 715a of the Michigan vehicle code, 1949 PA 300, MCL 257.715a, and section 39 of the pupil transportation act, 1990 PA 187, MCL 257.1839.
 The department of state police shall prepare a statement of costs attributable to each district for which bus inspections are provided and submit it to the department and to an intermediate district serving as fiduciary in a time and manner determined jointly by the department and the department of state police.
-Upon review and approval of the statement of cost, the department shall forward to the designated intermediate district for costs detailed on the statement within 45 days after receipt of the statement.
-The designated intermediate district shall make payment in the amount specified on the statement to the department of state police within 45 days after receipt of the statement subsection.
+Upon review and approval of the statement of cost, the department shall forward to the designated intermediate district serving as fiduciary the amount of the reimbursement on behalf of each district and intermediate district for costs detailed on the statement within 45 days after receipt of the statement.
+The designated intermediate district shall make payment in the amount specified on the statement to the department of state police within 45 days after receipt of the statement.
+The total reimbursement of costs under this subsection must not exceed the amount allocated under this subsection.
 Notwithstanding section 17b, the department shall make payments to eligible entities under this subsection on a schedule prescribed by the department.

 Sec.
-81. (1) From the appropriation in section 11, there is allocated for 2020-2021 to the intermediate districts the sum necessary, but not to exceed \$69,138,000.00, to provide state aid to intermediate districts under this section.
+78. (1) From the state school aid fund money appropriated under section 11, there is allocated for 2021-2022 an amount not to exceed \$1,000,000.00 for payments to eligible districts for transportation costs as provided under this section.
+To be eligible for funding under this section, a district must meet all of the following: